-The Inverted Row is a great exercise for strengthening your back.
+The Inverted Row is a great exercise for strengthening your upper back muscles.

 Furthermore, it can be used as a precursor to working on full pull-ups.